 Now, let’s talk about the type of content that’s so bad that Google’s Panda will find and penalize it, even if it’s original:

 - Thin.
-When Google sees thin content – i.e. just a few lines on a page, or a page that provides little to no value to a viewer – it may assume that you’re using manipulative strategies to draw traffic, and slap you with a penalty.
+When Google sees a page that provides little value to a viewer it may assume you’re using manipulative strategies to draw traffic.

 - Irrelevant.
 If you’re trying to boost your results for a certain keyword, make sure the content you’re posting is 100% relevant.
 Do some research into the topics related to your keyword to make sure your targets are relevant to the content on your page.